GitauHarrison/notes/databases/project_configure_postgres_in_flask.md

 ### Step 7: Add View Functinos

 Now that we have the configurations properly set, we can create view functions to handle specific endpoints.
-This is done in `routes.py` file.
+This is done in the `routes.py` file.

 ```python
 # app/routes.py